Seth Rudetsky: Musicianship

 In addition to being a writer and an authority on the music of the Broadway stage, Rudetsky is also an accomplished musician.
 Having majored in Piano Performance at Oberlin, he has gone on to perform in a variety of shows, including accompanying Patti LuPone in concert, where he also demonstrated a talent for on-sight transposition.
 In addition, Rudetsky has also displayed a skill for conducting, leading the orchestra for the November 30, 2007, special performance "Light the Lights--Broadway is Back" end-of-the-strike celebration.

 Rudetsky also composed the opening numbers for the 1998 and 2000 Tony Awards.

 Personal life

 Rudetsky is gay.
 He married producer James Wesley in 2012 and they have a daughter, Juli.

 His brother Michael Rudetsky died at Boy George's London mansion in 1986.
 The cause was reportedly heroin overdose, although no drug paraphernalia was found at the scene.
 Michael was 27 years old and a well-respected musician in pop music circles when he died.
 He was a keyboardist, guitarist and writer who had worked with Cyndi Lauper, Kool & the Gang, and Joan Jett.

+On March 18, 2024, Rudetsky signed an open letter which criticized Jonathan Glazer's acceptance speech at the 96th Academy Awards.
+Glazer used his acceptance speech to denounce Israel's role in the Gaza war.